-The County, in coordination with the members of the Homeless Coalition, has developed a coordinated entry system helping homeless individuals to more easily access programs and better coordinate housing and services.
-This year, the goal of the County is to strengthen and further develop the coordinated entry system.
-The goal is to improve access to services and to ensure priority for housing is given to the most vulnerable.
+The County, in coordination with the members of the Homeless Coalition, has developed a coordinated entry system helping homeless individuals to access programs more easily and better coordinate housing and services.
+This year, the goals of the County are to strengthen and further develop the coordinated entry system, and improve access to services as well as to ensure priority for housing is given to the most vulnerable populations.

 The County has a coordinated entry system for both its shelter system and permanent supportive housing programs.
 Anyone requiring assistance is assessed for shelter using a universal assessment tool.
-In response to the COVID-19 crisis, all screening for emergency shelter is being conducted via telephone.
-These agencies place clients on a single list for the three County shelters, which is managed by a gatekeeper who implements the coordinated entry system at DSS.
+Screening for emergency shelter is being conducted via telephone supported by the County's outreach teams and shelter staff.
+The Department of Social Services coordinates the County's Coordinated Entry, offering triage and assessment in order to place clients in available beds in the County's shelters.
 If clients are at-risk for homelessness, they are referred to homelessness prevention services.
-The coordinated entry system uses a comprehensive assessment tool that prioritizes homeless households based on the following ratings: housing situation, income, safety, and health.
+The coordinated entry system uses a comprehensive assessment tool that prioritizes homeless households based on the following ratings:

+- Housing situation

+- Income

+- Safety

+- Health

 Shelter priority is given to the most at-risk based on the assessment vulnerability score.
-Assessments are entered into Homeless Management Information System (HMIS) database in real time to ensure timely services.
-All homeless individuals entering the homeless Continuum of Care (e.g. outreach, shelter, day programs, etc.) are screened with the VI-SPDAT assessment.
-Only those individuals with a completed VI-SPDAT and ranking on the ACCESS Housing List can access CoC and HOME funded permanent supportive housing programs.
-In Local Fiscal Year 2021, the County mobilized local funds and federal CARES Act funds to support a temporary shelter for its homeless population.
-The shelter, located at a hotel in Annapolis, is operated by a partnership among ACDS, AHOH, DSS, and The Light House.
-The hotel shelter participates in the coordinated entry process.
+Assessments are entered into the Homeless Management Information System (HMIS) database in real time to ensure timely services.
+All individuals entering the homeless Continuum of Care (e.g. outreach, shelter, day programs, etc.) are screened with the Coordinated Entry standard assessment.
+Those who seek Permanent Supportive Housing are additionally screened with the VI-SPDAT (Vulnerability Index - Service Prioritization Decision Assessment Tool).
+Only those individuals with a completed VI-SPDAT and ranking on the ACCESS Housing List can access CoC funded permanent supportive housing programs.
+While the temporary shelter developed in response to the pandemic is closing in June, 2022, the County is working to develop a new low barrier for eight to 12 chronically homeless individuals.

 The continuum of support for the homeless has several outreach teams including the DSS Homeless Outreach Team, the Crisis Response Team and the Assertive Community Treatment (ACT) program.
 The DSS Homeless Outreach Team works to build relationships with individuals living in homeless camps in order to link individuals to services and housing.
-In Local Fiscal Year 2021, the Homeless Outreach team was expanded utilizing federal CARES Act funds to serve a larger population and to provide more intensive services in response to the COVID-19 crisis.
-The Homeless Outreach Team expansion will be funded in Local Fiscal Year 2022 with ESG-CV funds.
+With ESG-CV funds, the Homeless Outreach Team was expanded from two to five workers during the pandemic to assist more individuals experiencing homeless.
+While ESG-CV funds will be fully expended in Local Fiscal Year 2023, the County will seek funding to continue to support the expanded Outreach Team.

 The ACT Program receives referrals from the police, hospitals, and shelters when a homeless individual is in crisis.
 In addition, AHOH and The Light House provide outreach services, including case management, a day shelter, meals, and links to mainstream resources.
-The CoC also hosts an annual Homeless Resource Day, which connects service providers to the homeless and those at-risk of homelessness, providing comprehensive services, in a concentrated manner on one day, as well as to set up appointments for follow-up visits.
-While the 2021 Homeless Resource Day was cancelled due to the COVID-19 crisis, the Homeless Coalition plans to continue this event in 2022, when it is safe to do so.
+The CoC also hosts an annual Homeless Resource Day, which connects service providers to the homeless and those at-risk of homelessness and provides comprehensive services, in a concentrated manner all in one day, as well as to set up appointments for follow-up visits.